-Infuse your chemistry studies with molecular biology to prepare for a career in medicine, agriculture, biotechnology or the environment.
+Infuse chemistry with molecular biology to prepare for a career in medicine, agriculture, biotechnology or the environment.
 Maybe you’re interested in determining the causes of diseases, analyzing the impact of nutrition and pharmaceutical drugs on cells in the body, or identifying the effects of pollutants on wildlife.
-Through the biochemistry concentration (chemistry major), you’ll explore how our bodies and our physical world work.
+Through the biochemistry major and/or biochemistry concentration within the chemistry major, you’ll explore how our bodies and our physical world work.

 HEAR FROM A GRAD

 Program Manager, Beyond Benign

 “The mentoring relationships with the faculty, especially the chemistry faculty and my research advisor Dr. Jennifer Noseworthy, really encouraged me to really ask myself what I am interested in and to pursue those things, even when it wasn't easy.
 Performing independent research challenged me to take responsibility for my own learning and investigate how I can use my interests to solve real problems.”
 Hear from others ➔